-Update: Please note that in England, between 14 November 2020 and 11 January 2021, no eviction notices are to be served on tenants.
-The sole exception is in extreme circumstances (eg anti-social behaviour and extreme rent arrears of at least 9 months, accumulated before 23 March 2020).
+Update: Please note that in England and Wales, between 14 November 2020 and 31 March 2021, bailiffs cannot serve eviction notice on tenants or carry out evictions, except in the most extreme circumstances (eg anti-social behaviour and extreme rent arrears of at least 6 months).

 We are recommending that landlords suspend or delay evictions during the Covid-19 pandemic in line with Government Guidance.
 Due to Covid-19 there is uncertainty on when eviction proceedings will be allowed to recommence.
 The notice period you set out in this notice may be extended due to changes made by the Government in response to the pandemic.
 Failure to comply with this extended notice period may result in your notice being invalidated.